To provide housing and services to overcome homelessness and addiction.

 - The Meridian apartments are a positive choice for low-income individuals including the elderly the handicapped and the disabled.

 - Our retail stores offer on the job training and employment for a segment of society that is considered ‘unemployable by many.

 DWC is the only long-term (2-year) addiction recovery program for homeless women in the Texas Panhandle.
 Haven House is the entry level for the program.
-We provide regular one-on-one counseling with a Licensed Chemical Dependency Counselor (LCDC) well as four group meetings a week.
+We provide regular one-on-one counseling with a Licensed Chemical Dependency Counselor (LCDC) as well as four group meetings a week.
 The women are also required to attend four 12-step program meetings each week.
 The case manager at Haven House helps each woman with social services – obtaining proper identification documents, enrolling for District Clinic medical assistance, applying for HUD (the waiting list is 24 months), GED or college level courses, etc.

 Once a woman has successfully completed several months of recovery at Haven House, she is given the opportunity to move to Abba House.
 The Abba House program still provides counseling and social services and the women are still required to attend 12-step program meetings.
 However, they only participate in one weekly meeting.
 They also live more independently in a very small apartment.
-There is also the prospect of having one of their children live with them at Abba House.
+There is also the prospect of having their children live with them at ABBA House.